fmdallafontana/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 ### Data transformation steps

+For cleaning the data and creating a tidy data set, the run_analysis.R script performs 5 steps described below.

 ##### 1. Merge the training and the test sets to create one data set

 Test and training data sets (X_train.txt, X_test.txt), subject ids files (subject_train.txt, subject_test.txt) and activity ids files (y_train.txt, y_test.txt) are merged to obtain a single data set.
 Variables are labelled with the names assigned by original collectors (features.txt).